Digital-Avatars-and-Robotics/hodler/README.md

 open another terminal inside hodler folder and run application with command: npm start

-do not mess up the order of commands - the application will not work properly without serwer running in the background in seperate terminal
+do not mess up the order of commands - the application will not work properly without server running in the background in seperate terminal

 youtube demo: https://youtu.be/Kt2IZECubxE